python/cpython/Doc/howto/clinic.rst

 One possible problem with using Argument Clinic: it takes away some possible flexibility for the format units starting with ``e``.
-When writing a :c:func:`!PyArg_Parse*` call by hand, you could theoretically decide at runtime what encoding string to pass in to :c:func:`PyArg_ParseTuple`.
+When writing a :c:func:`!PyArg_Parse*` call by hand, you could theoretically decide at runtime what encoding string to pass to that call.
 But now this string must be hard-coded at Argument-Clinic-preprocessing-time.
 This limitation is deliberate;
 it made supporting this format unit much easier, and may allow for future optimizations.
 This restriction doesn't seem unreasonable; CPython itself always passes in static